Maliksaad231224/QT-C-Software-House-Database-System/README.md

 The project has been developed using QT framework.
 The backend is written using C++ and SQL.
 We are connecting the App with MYSQL database.
 All the frontend was written in QML i.e the descriptive language of QT framework.

+**Files Description**

+The project files are in QtPro folder.
+It cantains a main.cpp file where the objects are called and the main application is shown, a mainwindow.h file cantaining the class mainwindow cantaining the memebr variables and function definitions, and finally a mainwindow.cpp file where the fucntion declarations are written.
+It is the same file where the backend code will be written.

 **Total Pages**

 This application consists of a total of 19 pages all stacked on top of each other using QT stacked widgets.
 The buttons are connected using Qt Signals and Slots.